jhyacinthe-p/TE-EpiAtlas/README.md

 # TE analysis

 Code and processed data for analyses and figures of the Hyacinthe et al (2024) preprint.

 Code for measurement and analysis of Transposable Element (TE) overlap in ChIP-seq samples with random simulations as controls (`analyze_peaks_p2.py`).
-As well as the downstream analysis adapted to apply the TE analysis to the EpiAtlas dataset.
+In addition, the downstream analysis adapted to apply the TE analysis to the EpiAtlas dataset is available.

 Usages